 External documentation

-Cortex is your source of truth to external documentation - instead of digging through your wikis, you can aggregate links and API documentation into one easily accessible place.
+Cortex is your source of truth to external documentation.
+Instead of digging through wikis and other resources, you can aggregate documentation on the relevant entities in Cortex in the following ways:

 x-cortex-link: